Contributing

 The initial commit of a PR branch and the PR title should follow Conventional Commits.
 Consider also using the same logic in branch names.
 The commonly used prefixes here are fix, feat, and chore.
 Other recommended ones like build, perf, and refactor are of course good as well.

-3. feat(vm): This adds to the interpreter.
+3. feat(engine): This adds to the interpreter.

 Use Conventional Comments

 When reviewing PRs, use conventional comments to plainly describe your intention.
-Prefixing a comment with issue: means that you do not think the PR can be merged as-is and needs fixing. needs (nonblocking): means that you think there is a problem in the code, but it can (possibly should) be fixed as a followup or at a later date, and does not block merging. nitpick: is your personal hobby-horse, question: is pure curiosity or not understanding the code, etc.
+Prefixing a comment with issue: means that you do not think the PR can be merged as-is and needs fixing. issue (nonblocking): means that you think there is a problem in the code, but it can (possibly should) be fixed as a followup or at a later date, and does not block merging. nitpick: is your personal hobby-horse, question: is pure curiosity or not understanding the code, etc.

 Also: Whenever possible, give praise:!
 Praising the code and hard work of others makes you feel good, and probably makes them feel good as well.
 Even if it's a minor thing, like someone drive-by fixing that typo that bugged you the other day, or cleaning up a weird construct into something a bit nicer, or whatever: Even if it's not directly related to the focal point of the PR, praise the work others do.